hoatle/mobile-webapp-template/README.md

 * UI should be a simple presentation of products, separated according to top-level category.
 * UI should contain an unobtrusive way of swapping between category views.
-* UI should assume each product will have an image (see Product schema file).
+* UI should assume each product will have an image (see above).